uob-coms30040/uob-coms30040.github.io/assessment.md

 <!-- For this year, you will be able to take one A4 page (= one side of a sheet of A4 paper) of your own notes into the exam and consult them freely.   -->

 The exam is _closed book_, you may not bring any notes with you to the exam room.
-However, at the back of the Types and Lambda Calculus section in the exam is an appendix containing most of the important definitions from the unit.
-You can take a look at what was provided last year here: [appendix](papers/appendix.pdf).
+However, at the back of the Types and Lambda Calculus section in the exam is an appendix containing most of the important definitions and, *new for this year*, some useful theorems from the unit.
+You can take a look at the appendix here: [appendix](papers/appendix.pdf).

 The exam is a series of problems to solve in the same style as the weekly problem sheets.
 There will be one question, split into several parts that are worth a total of 50 marks.
 The problems are of varying difficulty and  the difficulty is labelled on each question.
 The difficulty of problems is related to your possible marks in *roughly* the following way: